Boundary amenability of $Out(F_N)$: Introduction

-\paragraph*{On the proof of Theorem~\ref{arat}.} The key geometric feature used in the classical proof of boundary amenability of a free group $F_N$ (more precisely, in the proof that the $F_N$-action on its boundary $\partial_\infty F_N$ is topologically amenable) is that any two rays converging to a common point in $\partial_\infty F_N$ have the same tail.
-The key observation in our proof of Theorem~\ref{arat} is inspired by this phenomenon.
-Let $T\in\AT$, and let $S$ be a simplicial $(G,\calf)$-tree coming with a morphism $f:S\to T$ (see Section~\ref{sec-back1} for definitions).
-We define the \emph{turning class} of $f$ as the set of turns (i.e. pairs of directions) at branch points in $T$ which lift to $S$.
+\paragraph*{The factorization lemma.} The boundary amenability of a free group $F_N$ can be obtained by showing that the action on its boundary $\partial_\infty F_N$ is topologically amenable.
+The key geometric feature used in the proof is that any two rays converging to a common point in $\partial_\infty F_N$ have the same tail.
+Lemma~\ref{intro-factor} below is inspired by this phenomenon and is crucial in our proof of Theorem~\ref{main}.

+Let $T$ be an arational $(G,\calf)$-tree, and let $S$ be a simplicial $(G,\calf)$-tree coming with a morphism $f:S\to T$ (see Section~\ref{sec-back1} for definitions).
+We define the \emph{turning class} of $f$ as the set of turns (i.e.\ pairs of directions) at branch points in $T$ which lift to $S$.
 Our key observation is the following.

-\begin{lemma}[Factorization lemma] Let $T\in\overline{\calo}$, let $S,S'\in\calo$, and let $f:S\to T$ and $f':S'\to T$ be two optimal morphisms having the same turning class. \\ Then there exists $\epsilon>0$ such that if $U\in\calo$ is a tree of covolume at most $\epsilon$ and $f$ factors through $U$, then $f'$ also factors through $U$. \end{lemma}
+\begin{lemma}[Factorization lemma] Let $T\in\AT$, let $S,S'\in\calo$, and let $f:S\to T$ and $f':S'\to T$ be two optimal morphisms having the same turning class. \\ Then there exists $\epsilon>0$ such that if $U\in\calo$ is a tree of covolume at most $\epsilon$ and $f$ factors through $U$, then $f'$ also factors through $U$. \end{lemma}

+In fact, the factorization lemma holds more generally under the assumption that $T$ has trivial arc stabilizers (see Lemma \ref{lem_blow_up}).

 The idea of turning classes and its consequences on factorization appear in an unpublished paper by Los--Lustig \cite{LL} (where these were called \emph{blowup classes}).